 Meet the Governors

-Chairs of Governors: Claire Higgins
+Chair of Governors: Claire Higgins

 As Chair of Governors, I feel privileged to work with the headteacher and the senior leadership team to promote and maintain high standards of educational achievement at St John Fisher and ensure that the governing body sets a clear vision, ethos and strategic direction for the school.
 I was appointed as Local Authority Governor (LAG) in March 2019 and am in my second term as an LAG.